-My teaching is grounded in rigorous scientific reasoning, theoretical integration, and methodological precision.
-I train students to think like investigators, to interrogate assumptions, evaluate evidence critically, and translate conceptual frameworks into empirical inquiry.
+My teaching is grounded in rigorous reasoning, theoretical integration, and methodological precision.
+I train students to think like investigators—interrogating assumptions, evaluating evidence, and translating conceptual frameworks into disciplined inquiry.

 Conceptual model development